chef-boneyard/inspec-vmware/README.md

 └── libraries - contains vsphere resources
 ```

+## Get started

+To run the profile, use inspec with an environment variable:

+`INSPEC_ESX_CONN=vsphere://username:password@host inspec exec inspec-vsphere`

 ## Use the resources

 Since this is a resource pack, it only defines InSpec resources.
 There are no controls included in this resource pack.
 To use the resources in your tests do the following.